ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 ---
 ![JUnit Logo](/images/spring-boot-junit-faster/header.png)

+{$ include note.html content="For beginners: Tests provide fast feedback to your code and ensure everything works the way you intended.
+Having faster tests help get faster feedback and ensure your integration and deployment pipelines work faster." $}

 There are several ways I recently discovered that increase speed on Spring Boot + JUnit tests substantially.
 From 8 minutes to 3 minutes.

 Some of these are